 These ingredients are all classified as safe by the government but they’re certainly not natural, and there have been some health controversies surrounding the thickener carrageenan.

 None of this means that the Coffee-Mate or International Delight you buy at the supermarket is going to make you sick.
-It does mean, though, that even “zero-sugar” coffee creamer isn’t the healthiest thing you could put into your body on a regular basis.
+What it does mean: even “zero-sugar” coffee creamer isn’t the healthiest thing you could put into your body regularly.

 Let’s talk more about those zero-sugar creamers.